ubc/aws-eks-terraform/README.md

   In order to deploy the cluster you will need a client, with the software listed in the **Requirements** section installed, and an internet connection.

-  It may be wize to setup an EC2 VM as a Bastion/Jumpbox to be used as the client.
-If this is prefered, Deploy a Debian or Ubuntu VM and run the following commands on it.
+  It may be wise to set up an EC2 VM as a Bastion/Jumpbox to be used as the client.
+If this is preferred, Deploy a Debian or Ubuntu VM and run the following commands on it.

   ```bash
   $ git clone https://github.com/ubc/aws-eks-terraform.git my-first-eks-cluster